github/docs/content/copilot/responsible-use-of-github-copilot-features/responsible-use-of-github-copilot-code-review.md

 ---

 > [!NOTE]
 > * {% data variables.copilot.copilot_code-review %} is in {% data variables.release-phases.public_preview %} and subject to change.
-To join the waitlist, see "[Join the {% data variables.copilot.copilot_code-review_short %} waitlist](https://gh.io/copilot-code-review-waitlist)."
+To join the waitlist, see [Join the {% data variables.copilot.copilot_code-review_short %} waitlist](https://gh.io/copilot-code-review-waitlist).
-> * The "[AUTOTITLE](/free-pro-team@latest/site-policy/github-terms/github-pre-release-license-terms)" apply to your use of this product.
+> * The [AUTOTITLE](/free-pro-team@latest/site-policy/github-terms/github-pre-release-license-terms) apply to your use of this product.

 ## About {% data variables.copilot.copilot_code-review %}